 Plan B being what the farm is now; a hectare-large parcel of land dotted with wooden guesthouses along narrow paved pathways crisscrossing emerald lawns and low-lying coffee trees.

-The Coffee Farmhouse experience actually starts not on the farm itself but about, five kilometers off it at the main thoroughfare of the Tagaytay to Nasugbu road.
+The Coffee Farmhouse experience actually starts not on the farm itself, but about five kilometers off it at the main thoroughfare of the Tagaytay to Nasugbu road.
 After boarding down the bus from Manila we were immediately greeted by Mr. Bert at the gates of Splendido.
-Our stuff along with us were hosted at his van for a direct ride to their place.
+He immediately hosted us to his van for a direct ride to their place.
 Mr. Bert is quite the chatty guy, never missing a beat as we drove towards their place; subjects shifting from politics to tourism and to of course, coffee.

 Once we got settled down at their place, we were invited to have a personal tour of the area.
 Winding paths and wide gardens, their swimming pool and bonfire places, hammocks under coffee trees, quaint wooden swings complete with authentic oil lamps; this farm seems to have everything you need for a quiet and relaxing time with nature.